-A Patient’s Guide to Calcific Tendonitis of the Shoulder
+A Patient’s Guide to Calcific Tendonitis of the Shoulder and Treatment in Midlothian, VA

 Calcific tendonitis of the shoulder happens when calcium deposits form on the tendons of your shoulder.
 The tissues around the deposit can become inflamed, causing a great deal of shoulder pain.
 This condition is fairly common.
 It most often affects people over the age of 40.